 The chain’s analytics and marketing team took action and launched a targeted mobile advertising campaign.
 As a result, the Red Rood Inn had a 10% increase in sales in the areas where the campaign was implemented.

 Realizing that most of their customers would use mobile devices to search for nearby accommodation, a targeted marketing campaign was aimed at mobile devices in local areas.

 5. Personalize a mobile app experience

 Most of your customers have a phone in their hand when they enter your hotel or visit your restaurant.
 Why not to use their mobile for making payments?

 Introducing a mobile payment option not only adds convenience to the service but also gathers valuable data for your marketing efforts.
 Let’s take an example of Starbucks’ foray into mobile payment territory.

-After a mobile pay is done, Starbucks starts gathering info on a client’s whereabouts using a geolocation service on their devices (with the customers' permission).
-This allows sending push notifications when coffee-lovers are close to a store.
+After a mobile payment is done, Starbucks starts gathering info on a client’s whereabouts using a geolocation service on their devices (with the customers' permission).
+This allows sending push-notifications when coffee-lovers are close to a store.
 The alerts entice them into the store with special offers.